plantacerium/MayanCalendar/README.md

 ---

-*"Time is not a line, but a circle of cycles within cycles."*
+*"Time is not a line, but a spiral of cycles within cycles."*